rhenry71105/IS-210-01-SOFTWARE-APP-PROG-I/TkinterReadme.md

 ====================================================================

-The Tkinter module (“Tk interface”) is the standard Python interface to the Tk GUI toolkit from Scriptics.
+The Tkinter module (“**Tk interface**”) is the standard Python interface to the Tk GUI toolkit from Scriptics.
 --(formerly developed by Sun Labs)--.
 Tk offers a native look and feel on all platforms.

 Tkinter consists of a number of modules.
 The Tk interface is provided by a binary extension module named _tkinter.